MohamedSalahNajar/Movie-TV-Series-catalogue/Readme.md

 ## How It Works

+1. **Theme Toggle**: Click the "Light"/"Dark" button to switch between themes (your preference is saved)
-1. **Movies/TV Toggle**: Switch between movies and TV shows using the navigation buttons
+2. **Movies/TV Toggle**: Switch between movies and TV shows using the navigation buttons
+3. **Browse Categories**: Click on genre buttons (Action, Comedy, Drama, etc.) to filter content
+4. **Multiple Sections**: Scroll through Trending, Popular, and Top Rated sections
-2. **Search**: Type a movie or show name and click "Search" to find specific titles
+5. **Search**: Type a movie or show name and click "Search" to find specific titles
-3. **View Details**: Click on any movie/show card to see more information in a popup modal
+6. **View Details**: Click on any movie/show card to see more information in a popup modal
-4. **Responsive**: Works on desktop, tablet, and mobile devices
+7. **Responsive**: Works on desktop, tablet, and mobile devices

 ## Technologies Used